josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🧭_what_this_pack_is_tracking.md

 Some may remain unresolved indefinitely.

+Some incidents may acquire greater significance because later events reveal that the same technology, infrastructure, technique, actor, or operational effect appeared elsewhere.

 The timeline should therefore be read as:

 - a live evidentiary record;
 - a map of operational effects;
+- a map of changes in attribution;
+- a record of movement from information systems toward machinery;
 - a prompt for further investigation;
 - and a way to compare state responses across the widening war.

 It is not a final list of who did what.

-It is a record of what happened, what was claimed, what was established, and what remains open.
+It is a record of what happened, what was claimed, what was established, what changed, and what remains open.

 ---

 ## 🌌 Constellations

-🇮🇷 🧭 🕸️ 🏗️ 📉 — Iran war analysis; scope control; graded attribution; essential infrastructure; cumulative disruption.
+🇮🇷 🧭 🕸️ 🚰 ⚖️ 🏗️ 📉 — Iran war analysis; scope control; graded attribution; operational technology; civilian infrastructure; cumulative disruption.

 ## ✨ Stardust

-iran, irgc, cyber warfare, critical infrastructure, state disruption, attribution, proxy operations, data breaches, operational technology, wartime infrastructure
+iran, irgc, cyber warfare, critical infrastructure, state disruption, attribution, proxy operations, data breaches, operational technology, industrial control systems, water infrastructure, wartime infrastructure, international humanitarian law, clustering

 ---

 ## 🏮 Footer

 *🧭 What This Pack Is Tracking* is a living node of the **Polaris Protocol**.
-It defines the evidentiary perimeter, inclusion rules, and interpretive limits for the wider *🇮🇷 Data Wars: IRGC Edition* pack.
+It defines the evidentiary perimeter, inclusion rules, escalation indicators, and interpretive limits for the wider *🇮🇷 Data Wars: IRGC Edition* pack.

 > 📡 Cross-references:
 >
 > - [🇮🇷 Data Wars: IRGC Edition](./README.md) — *root orientation and pack map*
 > - [🗺️ Who Iran Sees As Inside The War](./🗺️_who_iran_sees_as_inside_the_war.md) — *country and coalition perimeter*
+> - [🚰 When Cyber Reaches The Machinery](./🚰_when_cyber_reaches_the_machinery.md) — *operational technology, control systems, and physical effect*
 > - [🕸️ Attribution Is Not A Light Switch](./🕸️_attribution_is_not_a_light_switch.md) — *graded attribution and uncertainty*
+> - [⚖️ When Attribution Controls The Public War-Crime Claim](./⚖️_when_attribution_controls_the_public_war_crime_claim.md) — *legal significance, public attribution, and evidentiary limits*
 > - [🏗️ What Counts As State Infrastructure](./🏗️_what_counts_as_state_infrastructure.md) — *functional inclusion test*
+> - [📉 Small Disruptions Can Make A Campaign](./📉_small_disruptions_can_make_a_campaign.md) — *clustering, accumulation, and campaign effect*
 > - [⏱️ Timeline Of Essential Infrastructure Attacks](./⏱️_timeline_of_essential_infrastructure_attacks.md) — *live incident chronology*

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2026-08-01_
+_Last updated: 2026-08-07_